HDR/Discord.js-V13_Bot_Framework/readme.md

-# Discord.js Slash Command Framework
+# Discord.js Slash Command/Button Framework

 A simple framework that should help you build your first slash command supported discord bot